Support Services in the Home & Community

 Minor Home Repair

-We link people to minor home repair and modification services, essential for the health and safety of older occupants.
-For more information either contact us or check out the following link.
+Minor home repair and modification services are essential for the health and safety of older occupants.
+For more information on local repair or modification services, contact us or visit the following link.

 SNAP